UWNETLAB/dcss_supplementary/README.md

 # THE DCSS ENVIRONMENT AND JUPYTER

-Installing the DCSS environment only helpful if you can make use of it in your development environment of choice.
+Installing the DCSS environment is only helpful if you can make use of it in your development environment of choice.
 Throughout the book, we assume that you're using Jupyter (lab/notebook) to follow along with the code examples.
 To run code in the DCSS environment from within Jupyter, perform the following steps:

 1. Activate the DCSS environment using `conda activate dcss`
 2. Register the DCSS environment as a Jupyter kernel using `python -m ipykernel install --user --name=dcss`